Create a Carousel Popup

 clm_db_send_to_ready

-2. Go to the Ready Stage and select the segment you want to move to Production Stage, and then click Push to production.
+3. Go to the Ready Stage, select the Pop-up, and then click Publish.

 clm_db_push_to_production